The Bankrate promise

 What does home insurance cover?

-One of the biggest pieces of the home warranty vs. home insurance conversation is when these products kick in to help pick up the tab for you.
+One of the main topics to come up in the home warranty vs. home insurance conversation is when these products kick in to help pick up the tab for you.
 Home warranties step in when something breaks during the course of normal use.
 Homeowners insurance covers you financially against losses or damages due to covered perils.
 Generally, a homeowners insurance policy will protect you against perils such as:

 - Damage from aircrafts or vehicles